hbc/breakfast/README.md

 | September 25th | [Modell 100A at the HMS’ Jeffrey Modell Center for Immunology on the quad](https://goo.gl/maps/23ck7uK8LggeecGY6) |
 | October 30th | [Modell 100A at the HMS’ Jeffrey Modell Center for Immunology on the quad](https://goo.gl/maps/23ck7uK8LggeecGY6)|

-###

-There is no registration for attending these, but seating and food will be available on a first-come-first-served basis.
+> There is no registration for attending these, but seating and food will be available on a first-come-first-served basis.
 This is a time to get together without computers and we welcome anyone with bioinformatics questions or just an interest in bioinformatics, in addition to other bioinformaticians looking for a community.
 You don’t have to stay for the entire breakfast, but we plan to have introductions at 9:30am.

+**We hope to see you there!**